 Growing a Sustainable World

-During June, July, and August, each agriculture volunteer is expected to raise $100 in project funds above the minimum program donation to be used for material costs for each week volunteering.
+Agriculture volunteers are expected to raise $100 in project funds above the minimum program donation to be used for material costs for each week volunteering.
+Volunteers will raise these funds during June, July, and August.

 During the winter, spring, and fall, each agriculture volunteer is expected to raise $300 in project funds above the minimum program donation.
 Also, a minimum team size of 10 is needed to be involved in the construction program.
 Exceptions can be made for smaller teams who raise a minimum of $3000 for project funds.